Do clothing moths actually eat clothes?

 How do I get rid of clothing moths?

 Getting rid of clothing moths is a slower process, as clothing moths are shy and will not immediately gravitate towards the pheromones in the traps, unlike the pantry moths (and their pull towards our pantry moth traps).
 First, it’s important to know which moth species you are dealing with.
-You must also be patient, diligent, and know that, in taking the proper steps, that you can and will rid your home (and your life) of these pesky favorite-sweater-eating moths.
+You must also be patient, diligent and know that, in taking the proper steps, that you can and will rid your home (and your life) of these pesky favorite-sweater-eating moths.

-Here is a quick 4 step process:
+Here is a quick four-step process:

 clothing-moth-traps